Ronakdesai121/ODICS_PostgreSQL_to_ADWC/README.md

 This documents shows you how to move data from PostgreSQL to Autonomous Data Warehouse on Oracle Cloud using Oracle Data Integrator.

+Follow this link if you are installing ODICS for the very first time.
+[ODICS Installation](https://oraclecps.github.io/odi_config_martha/?page=readme.md)

 ## Pre-requisites

+- This lab is written assuming you have installed/working Oracle Data Integrator.

 - The following lab requires an Oracle Public Cloud account with Autonomous Data Warehouse Cloud Service and Java Cloud Service.

+- Make sure you have your networking components set up correctly and have assigned all the required policies

+**Edit policies**

+    Allow service PSM to inspect vcns in compartment Compartmentname Allow service PSM to use subnets in compartment Compartmentname Allow service PSM to use vnics in compartment Compartmentname Allow service PSM to manage security-lists in compartment Compartmentname Allow service PSM to manage all-resources in compartment Compartmentname Allow service PSM to inspect autonomous-database in compartment Compartmentname Allow service PSM to inspect database-family in compartment Compartmentname

 - You need to have a connection to Autonomous Data Warehouse through admin in your SQL Developer.